p0n1/tari-university/src/merged-mining/mining-simulation/merged_mining_centralization.md

 Blocks for an attack?
 Reason for choosing a specific number of blocks?
 When we use the word 'control' what is actual meant is the chance of mining $n$ number of blocks in a row to a certain threshold.
 What is the threshold?
-In answering the question, what is $n$, when considering reorgs, they go passed the coinable transaction, that is a good limit.
+In answering the question, what is $n$, when considering reorgs, they go passed the coinbase transaction, that is a good limit.

 So to rephrase the question, what is the chance of mining $n$ blocks in a row?
+What is the probability of mining $n$ blocks in a row?
+Let $n$ = 20, 50, 100

 A series of scenarios will be played out.
 Which scenario is more efficient?
 Which is cheaper- buying hashrate is easier?